dpnkvrm/aws-encrypted-ami/README.md

 # Runbook for Creating Ami with encrypted root volume
 ## Problem Statement:
-- Unable to use rackspace ec2_ar or ec2_asg module to create an instance with encrypted root volume.
+- Unable to use our ec2_ar or ec2_asg module to create an instance with encrypted root volume.

 ## Process used currently (Manual Process):